 Translated from French, the le Marche de Noel booth name simply means ‘Christmas Market,’ which is straightforward enough.
 Epcot’s festival team got a bit overzealous with some of the other names, which are neat deep cuts in some cases (Shi-Wasu in Japan) and perplexing head-scratchers (where’s the Tuscan food in Italy?)

-Here’s what’s on the food menu at le Marche de Noel Holiday Kitchen for 2018:
+Here’s what’s on the food menu at le Marche de Noel Holiday Kitchen:

 Now our photos and reviews of each item…